 After many years of researching my own family, I decided to go back to studying, and in 2021 was awarded a Diploma in Genealogy by IHGS, a qualification for someone who wants to follow a professional genealogical path.

-I am an AGRA Associate, a member of the Register of Qualified Genealogists, a member of IHGS and the Society of Genealogists, along with being a member of various local family history societies.
+I am an AGRA Associate, a member of the Register of Qualified Genealogists, a member of the APG, a member of IHGS and the Society of Genealogists, along with being a member of various local family history societies.

 Having enjoyed the process of finding my own ancestors, I am now committed to the path of helping others to discover theirs.